KathiSa/climateindoorsimulation/Endpoints.md

 ## GET Result

-Retrieve results of a simulation
+Retrieve results of a simulation.
+This will retrieve the information from the simulation_result collection in the database.

-TODO: database/input/results?

 URL: http://localhost:5000/result